rsrchen/ecs129-project/README.md

 # ECS 129 Midterm Project Outline
-I honestly don't know what the hell is going on.
-But we're going to give it a shot anyway
+Not sure how to do this.
+But we're giving it a shot anyway

 ## What to do: